How big brands responded to the pandemic, and what supply chains can learn for the future.

 69% of shoppers consider home delivery as the safest option of shopping since the outbreak of the pandemic.
 Hygenic grocery delivery and “click-and-collect” pickup services in the U.S. rose to 31% since the outbreak.
 In fact, sales through Target’s curbside pickup service shot up by more than 700% in the second quarter from a year earlier.
 The company’s sales fulfilled by its online delivery service Shipt grew more than 350% year-over-year.

 There has also been a steep rise in the demand for home services across America.
-Home cleaning and repairs, salon and beauty treatments, and electrician and plumbing services are USA’s most popular on-demand home services.
+The USA’s most popular on-demand home services are home cleaning and repairs, salon and beauty treatments, and electrician and plumbing services.
 For home service providers too, offering safe, timely, and efficient last-mile services is a top priority.

 As the consumer’s demand for safe, hygienic, and express delivery, has gone up significantly due to the pandemic, businesses have come to realize that efficient last-mile logistics is the key differentiating factor between good and ordinary brands, now more than ever before.